Policy on Occurrence Classification

 4.5 This classification is used to determine the TSB's level of effort and investment, the investigation process, the type of report or product, and the target timeline, as shown in Appendix C.

 4.6 Occurrences outside Canada that the TSB investigates will be classified in the same way as occurrences in Canada.
 Foreign occurrences, for which the TSB provides support to another investigation body (i.e. where the TSB is not leading the investigation), will be recorded in the modal databases as class 6 occurrences.

 4.7 To the extent practicable, an individual occurrence will be classified within 72 hours of receiving the initial occurrence notification.

 4.8 If a measurable level of effort is made (such as deployment to the occurrence site or a laboratory project), the occurrence will generally be classified as a class 4 or above.

-4.9 The classification of an occurrence can be modified (upgraded or downgraded) whenever new supporting information becomes available to justify such a change.
-However, once an occurrence has been classified as a class 2, 3 or 4, it cannot be downgraded to a class 5.
+4.9 4.9 The classification of an occurrence can be modified (upgraded or downgraded) whenever new supporting information becomes available to justify such a change.
+However, once an occurrence has been classified as a class 2, 3 or 4, the Board must be briefed before it can be downgraded to a class 5.

 4.10 An investigation in progress may be re-scoped if no further safety lessons emerge.

 4.11 All classification decisions and the rationale for them must be documented in the investigation records.